The Fight for Taxing the Rich: Gemma McGough and the Patriotic Millionaires Leading the Charge

 McGough, who lives near London with her three children, hopes for more international cooperation on taxation.
 “There needs to be a cross-country initiative to put more burdens on people like me who can pay more,” she said.
 In Great Britain in particular, numerous super-rich people use complex offshore constructs to protect their assets from the tax authorities.
 In addition to tax justice, McGough also calls for “robust prosecution” of tax avoidance and evasion.

-She is still conflicted about her wealth.
+She is still conflicted regarding her wealth.
 “It feels like I overcompensated.
 Being rich suddenly makes you different from other people, and I wonder: Should I have so much more?”
 After selling her first business, she started a charity.
 Charity work is “lovable,” but philanthropy doesn’t solve the big problems of our time, says McGough.
 And this also includes the widening gap between rich and poor, said the Brit.

 Last June 500 millionaires from all over the world met in a ballroom at London’s Savoy Hotel for a conference.
 The patriotic millionaires used the meeting to promote their cause.
 Advisers to the ultra-wealthy had warned at the event that there was a “real risk of insurgencies” and “civil unrest” if the inequitable distribution of wealth continued to increase – especially at a time when many households around the world are suffering from high energy and living costs.